 The following table sets forth information regarding our directors and executive officers.
 The business address of each of our executive officers and directors listed below is 7 rue du Gabian, MC 98000 Monaco.
 Our telephone number at that address is +377 93 25 09 40.
 Our board of directors will be elected annually on a staggered basis, and each elected director will hold office for a three-year term.
-The following directors or nominees for director have been determined by our board of directors to be independent under the standards of the NYSE and the rules and regulations of the SEC: Vagn Lehd Møller and Charlotte Stratos.
+The following directors have been determined by our board of directors to be independent under the standards of the NYSE and the rules and regulations of the SEC: Vagn Lehd Møller and Charlotte Stratos.
 Officers are elected from time to time by vote of our board of directors and hold office until a successor is elected and qualified.

 Name Age Position

-Konstantinos Konstantakopoulos 53 Chief Executive Officer, Chairman of the Board and
+Konstantinos Konstantakopoulos 54 Chief Executive Officer, Chairman of the Board and

-Class III Director
+ľ Class III Director

-Gregory Zikos.
-54 Chief Financial Officer and Class II Director
+Gregory Zikos 55 Chief Financial Officer and Class II Director

-Vagn Lehd Møller 76 Class II Director
+Vagn Lehd Møller 77 Class II Director

-Charlotte Stratos 68 Class III Director
+Charlotte Stratos 69 Class III Director

-Konstantinos Zacharatos 50 Class I Director
+Konstantinos Zacharatos 51 Class I Director

-Anastassios Gabrielides 58 General Counsel and Secretary
+Anastassios Gabrielides 59 General Counsel and Secretary

-The term of our Class I director expires in 2023, the term of our Class II directors expires in 2024 and the term of our Class III directors expires in 2025.
+The term of our Class II directors expires in 2024, the term of our Class III directors expires in 2025 and the term of our Class I director expires in 2026.

 Konstantinos Konstantakopoulos is our Chief Executive Officer and Chairman of our board of directors.
-Mr. Konstantakopoulos also serves as President, Chief Executive Officer and a director of Costamare Shipping, our head manager, which he wholly owns.
+Mr. Konstantakopoulos also serves as President, Chief Executive Officer and a director of Costamare Shipping, our manager, which he wholly owns.
 He also controls, together with members of his family, Costamare Services, a service provider to our vessel-owning subsidiaries.
 Mr. Konstantakopoulos indirectly owns 50% of Blue Net and Blue Net Asia which provide chartering brokerage services to our as well as to third party vessels.
 Mr. Konstantakopoulos has served on the board of directors of the Union of Greek Shipowners since 2006.
 Mr. Konstantakopoulos studied engineering at Université Paul Sabatier in France.